MSIborisyeltsin/CPGAlg/README.md

-# CPGA encryption algorithm
+# CPGA

 CPGA - Cryptographic Procedural Generative Algorithm This repository is dedicated to the development of an encryption algorithm primarily for personnel training, as well as, upon successful assembly of the project, embedding this algorithm into the kernel.
  ## Technologies used
  - Main lang: C
  - Proto lang: Python